 In Nursery we learn through a theme-based curriculum using the ‘Cornerstone’ approach.
 This centres on the belief that children learn better when their interests and fascinations are allowed to flourish.

-Spring 2 – ‘Spring’ is our first focus.
+Spring 2 – ‘Are eggs alive? ’ is our first focus.
 We spend much time looking for the signs of Spring and changes in the world around us.
 We celebrate ‘World Book Day’, reading Fergus The Farmyard Dog.
 Humpty Dumpty involves looking at eggs and new life.
 We hope by this time the Forest School pond will be filled with frogspawn.
 The week preceding ‘Mother’s Day’ we focus on Five Little Ducks and how Mother Duck felt when they all swam away!
-The term finishes with us celebrating Easter and its meaning.
+The term finishes with us celebrating Easter and its meaning within the theme 'Why can't I have chocolate for breakfast?'.
 All parents and carers are invited to join us for our ‘Hot Cross Bun Sing Song’.
 If we have been good we may even get a visit from the Easter Bunny!